 SARCOIDOSIS AND THE JOINTS, MUSCLES, AND BONES

-Sarcoidosis may affect many parts of the body including joints, muscles and bones.
+Sarcoidosis may affect many parts of the body including the joints, muscles and bones.
 Approximately 1 in 5 patients with sarcoidosis have these musculoskeletal symptoms.
-This pagewill discuss the symptoms, investigations and treatment for sarcoidosis affecting the joints, muscles and bones.
+This contains more information on the symptoms, tests and treatment for sarcoidosis affecting the joints, muscles and bones.

 Sarcoidosis can affect the bones in two ways: directly through inflammation in the bone and indirectly through the treatments taken to relieve the symptoms of sarcoidosis.